I could laugh and play

 1. Eerie Inhabitants 2.
 The New Order 3.
 Trial By Fire 4.
 Into The Pit 5.
 Hypnosis 6.
 Disciples Of The Watch 7.
 The Preacher 8.
 Nobody's Fault 9.
 A Day Of Reckoning 10.
 Musical Death (A Dirge)

-Testament's second album was musically somewhat more generic than their previous release.
-The songs are not quite as fast as before and start to show hints of the fundamental problem of Testament; when the band stick to streamlined, fast thrash metal, they are as good as anyone (Into The Pit is a total killer track), but when the intensity starts to drop, you may get some of the most boring tracks in the thrash metal history.
-The first half of this album is essentially better than the second where the songs soon start to wade in the swamp of mediocrity, including the useless Aerosmith cover song Nobody's Fault.
-On the bright side, Alex Skolnick's guitar is emphasized even more on this album, now with two full instrumental pieces included.
+The New Order is musically still very stylish but also somewhat more generic than Testament's previous release.
+The songs are not quite as memorable as before and start to show hints of Testament's characteristic problem - when the band stick to streamlined fast thrash metal, they are as good as anyone (Into The Pit is a total killer track), but as soon as intensity starts to drop, the risk of boredom tends to increase almost in a linear manner.
+There are actually several tracks on this album that lack a definite sharp edge, most evident on the unnecessary Aerosmith cover song Nobody's Fault.
+On the bright side, Alex Skolnick's guitar is highlighted even more prominently here, now with two full instrumental pieces included.

 TESTAMENT - Practice What You Preach